• Skip to primary navigation

 1. Understand how this habit rewards you

 Spend some time thinking about the reward that the habit that you want to change, gives you.
-And, what will the reward be of the new habit you are starting?
+And, what will the reward be for the new habit you are starting?

 2. Make a commitment to yourself to change